 - Use Secure Erase in the Intel® SSD Toolbox to run a low-level format, or use the Drive Cleanser included with Intel® Data Migration Software.
 Try the installation again.

 Unable to complete data migration using Intel® Data Migration Software

 Intel® Data Migration Software may display the following message if you use a third-party USB-to-SATA cable to connect the SSD to your system.
 In this case, replace the adapter.

 If an error occurs during data migration, use Secure Erase in the Intel® SSD Toolbox to run a low-level format.
 You can also use the Drive Cleanser included with Intel® Data Migration Software.
 Try the data migration again.

-If your system is configured to boot in UEFI mode, try using the Create Bootable Rescue Media option in the Intel® Data Migration Software tool.
+If your system is configured to start in UEFI mode, try using the Create Bootable Rescue Media option in the Intel® Data Migration Software tool.

 - Close IDMS.

 - Run workaround tool as an administrator.
 It executes immediately and shows no output on the screen.

 - Open IDMS and check if Intel® SSD is now recognized.

 - Migrate your data.